 A quality seed mix including canary seed, various millets and panicum forms the basis of the St Helenas diet.
 Seed is lacking in many essential vitamins and minerals which must be compensated for by introducing other foods.
 Sprouted seed increases the nutritional value of seed and is a cheap way to improve your birds health.
 Freshly grown green seed heads should also be offered frequently.

 Leafy greens such as kale, bok choy, endive and silverbeet are in important part of the St Helenas diet.
 Spinach can also be given, but only sparingly as it can contribute to calcium deficiency.
 They don’t typically consume fruit, however they may learn to eat it from observing other finches in the aviary.

-Live food is an important component of the St Helenas diet, especially when breeding.
+Live food is an important component of the St Helenas diet.
 Mealworms, maggots, termites, and small crickets will be consumed readily.
 Commercial soft finch food mixes can also be provided for an added nutrient boost, which is particularly useful during the breeding season.

 Do not feed anything from the list of forbidden foods.

 St Helena waxbills are generally reliable breeders and will breed from spring through to autumn in their second year.
 They will construct an elaborate grass nest about 2-3 feet above ground level in dense shrub, brush, or half-open nest box.
 The hen will lay 3-6 eggs which will be incubated by both parents for approximately two weeks.
 Young birds will fledge at approximately three weeks of age and become fully independent within a month.

 It is safe to leave young birds with their parents, but telling them apart can quickly become difficult unless leg rings are used.